Content characteristics

 Method of data collection

-The initial sample, which was surveyed for the first time in 2013, has been drawn from all individuals in the IEB data that have appeared there for the first time after 1994.
-Clusters of 2,500 people each were formed using geocoded data from the RDC of the IAB, result-ing in a total of 6,725 geographical sample units (PSUs).
+The initial sample, which was surveyed for the first time in 2013, was drawn from all individuals in the IEB data that have appeared there for the first time after 1994.
+Clusters were formed using geocoded data from the RDC of the IAB, resulting in geographical sample units (PSUs).
 In the next step, all people with a migration background were identified on the basis of their nationality.
-Among the people of German nationality, the onomastics procedure was used to search for further people with a migration background.
-The onomastics procedure was only carried out in a partial sample of 600 out of a total of 6,725 PSUs.
+Among the people with German nationality, onomastics procedures were used to search for further people with a migration background.
 The PSUs were selected on the basis of stratified random sampling.
-All persons without a migration background were removed from the data.
-A total of 250 out of the 600 PSUs were considered for the field survey.
-In the selected 250 PSUs, the gross sample con-sists of 80 addresses (households).
-Simulated random walk proce-dures were implemented for the sampling.
-Through a so-called screening interview with the anchor people, the households that meet the criteria of the sample design were identified.
+Through a screening interview with the anchor persons, the households that meet the criteria of the sample design were identified.

-In order to evaluate legislative changes to facilitate the immigration and employment of skilled workers from third countries, the migration sample has been expanded since the introduction of the Skilled Immigration Act 2020 to include new subsamples of households if the anchor persons moved to Germany from the EU (M7) or a third country (M8) for employment purposes.
-While some of the samples are also drawn from the IEB, some samples are drawn on the basis of data from the Federal Employment Agency on approvals to take up employment.
+In order to evaluate legislative changes to facilitate the immigration and employment of skilled workers from non-EU countries, the migration sample has been expanded since the introduction of the Skilled Immigration Act 2020, within projects financed by the Federal Ministry of Labor and Social Affairs.
+Here new subsamples of households were included with the anchor persons migrating to Germany from the EU (predominantly from Bulgaria, Polen or Rumania, M7, M8c) or a non-EU country (M8a, M8b, M8c).
+Whereas some of the samples were also drawn from the IEB (M8, M8c), the samples with only non-EU migrants were drawn on the basis of data from the Federal Employment Agency on approvals to take up employment.

 Institutions involved